mattgabor/gatsby-finance-blog/content/blog/my-first-post/index.md

 ---
-title: Hello World
+title: My First Post
 date: '2019-05-04'
-description: "Welcome to money matters with Matt!
-Here's a few things to learn while you're here"
+description: 'Welcome!'
 ---

 This is my first post on my new blog!